jfuentess/process_wikidata/README.md

    ...
  ```
 where `<direction>` indicates how to interprete the triple SPO (0: S--P-->O, 1: O--P-->S).
 The direction is used, in particular, for predicates related with
 the containment relation.
-For an example, check the file `cycle_predicates.txt`
+For an example, check the file `containment_predicates.txt`

 ```sh
 python delete_cycles.py --input <input .nt file> --output <output .nt file> --subset-preds <.txt file with the subset of predicates>